TrendBattles/GoGame/README.md

 How to install:

-- Unzip KataGo.zip first.
+- Unzip KataGo.zip first, the folder should be ./KataGo/, NOT ./KataGo/KataGo/

 - Click on buildGame.bat and wait until it completes.

-- The game is built in "build" folder.
-Find that folder and click on GoGame.exe
+- The game is built in "./build" folder.
+Find that folder and click on GoGame.exe.

 Work division:

--UI:
+- UI:

 Game menu, game options: Thanh